What Is Named Driver Experience?

 What It Is and How To Use It

-This situation benefited everyone as my parents got an eager chauffeur and I learned how to drive.
-It also had the added benefit of helping to lower my parents own car insurance which they were extra happy about.
+This situation will benefit everyone as your parents or relatives may get an eager chauffeur and you will learn how to drive.
+It also has the added benefit of potentially lowering the policyholder’s car insurance premium, which they will be extra happy about.

-Getting car insurance, as a first time driver, can be expensive as any potential insurer will not be able to draw upon a no claims bonus history when they are quoting you.
-But if you have been on your parent’s motor policy this could be used as a form of no claims bonus.
-Named driving experience can provide a safety record that shows insurers your driving history outside of an individuals no claims bonus.
+Getting car insurance, as a first time driver, can be expensive as potential insurers will not be able to draw upon a no claims bonus history when they are quoting you.
+But if you have been on a parent’s or relative’s motor policy this could be used as proof of safe driving.

-If you wish to be added to another persons car insurance policy, to get named driving experience, then the policy holder needs to contact their insurer and advise them that you are being added.
-Depending on the insurer and the type of policy this may mean that the insurance premium reduces.
-This can also be considered a mid term adjustment so make sure you get your insurer to advise the policy holder of any additional costs than might be involved in the process.
+If you wish to be added to another persons policy, to get named driving experience, then the policyholder needs to contact their insurer and advise them that you are being added.
+Depending on the insurer and the type of policy this could result in a reduction of the insurance premium.
+This is also known as a mid term adjustment so make sure you get your insurer to advise the policy holder of any additional costs that might be involved in the process.
 When the time comes for you to get your own car insurance policy then your insurer will be able to provide you with a letter of named driving experience upon request.

 Having some named driver experience is a great way to potentially help lower your car insurance for the first few years.
-If you wish to add someone to your policy or want to get a quote using your own named driver experience Chill Insurance are here to help.
-Call us on 1890 30 20 20 to speak to one of the team.
+If you wish to add someone to your policy or want to get a quote using your own named driver experience Chill are here to help.
+Call us on 01 400 3400 to speak to one of the team.